O-X-L/ansible-opnsense/docs/source/modules/alias.rst

     "name","string","true","\-","n","Unique name of the alias"
     "description","string","false","\-","desc","Description for the alias"
     "content","list","false for state changes, else true","\-","cont, c","Values the alias should hold" "type","string","false","'host'","t","Type of value the alias should hold.
-One of: 'host', 'network', 'port', 'url', 'urltable', 'geoip', 'networkgroup', 'mac', 'dynipv6host', 'internal', 'external'"
+One of: 'host', 'network', 'port', 'url', 'urltable', 'urljson', 'geoip', 'networkgroup', 'mac', 'dynipv6host', 'internal', 'external'"
-    "updatefreq_days","float","false","7.0 if type=urltable","\-","Needed only for the alias-type 'urltable'.
+    "updatefreq_days","float","false","7.0 if type=urltable","\-","Needed only for the alias-type 'urltable' or 'urljson'.
 Interval to update its content.
 Per example: 0.5 for every 12 hours"
     "interface","string","false","\-","int, if","Needed only for the alias-type 'dynipv6host'.
 Select the interface for the V6 dynamic IP"
+    "path_expression","string","false","\-","pr, jq","Needed only for the alias-type 'urljson'.
+Simplified expression to select a field inside a container, a dot is used as field separator (e.g. container.fieldname).
+Expressions using the jq language are also supported."
     "reload","boolean","false","false","\-", .. include:: ../_include/param_reload.rst

 .. include:: ../_include/param_basic.rst